edwarner/GettingCleaningDataCourseProject/README.md

 8. Writes the tidy and clean data to a file
 9. Loads the tidy data from the file to verify it was written correctly and is reproducible.

-####Note - In order to run the analysis, the original data must be in the same folder as the Run_analysis.R file.
+####Note - In order to run the analysis, the original data must be in the same folder as the run_analysis.R file.